Dragon8029/100-days-of-code/Attempt4.md

 *Sept 21, 2018*

 Continued working on "The Complete JavaScript Course" from @Udemy, had to go back and refresh my memory on some lessons, plus they added some new content.
 Also continued working on the "Build a Technical Documentation Page" project from @freeCodeCamp

+---

+##A4D33:
+*Sept 22, 2018*

+Continued working through JavaScript course from @Udemy.
+Still refreshing my memory, but amazed at how much i actually remember.
+Finished up adding the HTML content for the "Technical Documentation" project from @freeCodeCamp, now i need to work on the CSS.